david0u0/hyper-scripter/README.md

 after = ['rm', '-s', 'remove', '*']

 # ...
-# Type and tag filters will be discussed later
+# Type and tag selectors will be discussed later
 ```

 ## Type and templates